mohitpai/journey-optimizer.en/help/using/building-journeys/using-the-journey-designer.md

 ## The use of paths in the canvas {#paths}

 Several activities (**[!UICONTROL Condition]**, **[!UICONTROL Action]** activities) allow you to define a fallback action in case of an error or timeout.
 In the activity configuration pane, check the box: **[!UICONTROL Add an alternative path in case of a timeout or an error]**.
 Another path is added after the activity.
 The timeout duration is defined in the journey's properties (see [this page](../building-journeys/journey-gs.md#change-properties) by an admin user.
-For example, if an email takes too long to be sent or is in error, you can decide to send an SMS.
+For example, if an email takes too long to be sent or is in error, you can decide to send a push notification.

  ![](assets/journey42.png)